vippsas/vipps-qr-api/vipps-qr-api.md

 ```
 **Please note:** The `expiresIn` value is in seconds.

+See the [step-by-step postman guide](vipps-qr-api-postman.md) for an example.
 # Merchant Redirect QR codes

 Merchant redirect QR codes allows you to make printable QR